TritonDataCenter/sdc-headnode/README.md

 ## Quickstart (on OS X)

+**NOTE: As of 2021, one can also use the ISO installer on VMware or other virtualization platforms** as long as the network interfaces are properly configured on VMware/other-virtualization for at least "admin" and "external".

 To create a VM for local development work – commonly called 'coal' (Cloud On A Laptop) – follow these steps:

   - **One time only**: install VMware Fusion, run it at least once to allow it